Roof Vent Installation Cost

 The average cost is around £400-£600 and typically takes 1-2 days to complete.
 It is important that you fix any issues with moisture in your loft space before laying new roof insulation.

-On average, in the UK, a roofer will charge between £150-£250 per day according to the location with London and other large cities commanding high labour costs.
+On average, a roofer will charge between £150-£250 per day in the UK, with London and other large cities commanding high labour costs than other parts of the country.

 The timeframes for the installation of roof vents will depend on the type that you choose as well as the size of your roof.